How to report widget scores in Outcomes Report?

 Due date settings

-Users can choose whether submissions made after the page due date count
+Users can choose whether submissions made after the page due date count.

-Outcomes report setup
+Outcomes report grade item setup

-Go to Outcomes report setup.
 Add a criterion under an outcome as per usual.

-Select pre-populate scores from widget score item.
+Click Pre-populate scores from widget score item.

-Note: You can only map one line item to each criterion
+Note: You can only map one line item to each criterion.

-Select the page and the relevant line item to pre-populate scores from
+Select the page and the relevant line item to pre-populate scores from.

 If you select the Binary (2 options) assessment type, set a score threshold to map the score automatically to the correct option.